-The role of the Head Teacher
+The role of the Head of School and Executive Head Teacher

-The Headteacher's responsibilities to pupil include:
+The Head of School and Executive Head Teacher's responsibilities to pupil include:

-- The day-to-day management, monitoring and evaluation of all aspects of the school including the SEND provision and policy and responsibilities under the Equality Act 2010 - Ensure staff, including the SENDCO have access to high quality and relevant training and support - Identifying any patterns in the identification and progress of children with SEND within the school and comparing these with national data. - Keeping the Governing Body well informed about SEND within the school - Working closely with the SENDCO and ensure that adequate time, support and resources are available to fulfil responsibilities - Ensuring that children with SEND and their parents are kept informed about SEND provision
+- The day-to-day management, monitoring and evaluation of all aspects of the school including the SEND provision and policy and responsibilities under the Equality Act 2010 - Ensure staff, including the SENDCO have access to high quality and relevant training and support - Identifying any patterns in the identification and progress of children with SEND within the school and comparing these with national data.

-- Ensuring that the school has clear and flexible strategies for working with parents, and that these strategies encourage involvement in their child's education - Consulting health and social care professionals, pupils and parents to ensure the needs of children with medical conditions are effectively supported.
+- Keeping the Governing Body well informed about SEND within the school - Working closely with the SENDCO and ensure that adequate time, support and resources are available to fulfil responsibilities - Ensuring that children with SEND and their parents are kept informed about SEND provision - Ensuring that the school has clear and flexible strategies for working with parents, and that these strategies encourage involvement in their child's education - Consulting health and social care professionals, pupils and parents to ensure the needs of children with medical conditions are effectively supported.